Alaina Brenick

 - The intergroup stereotypes and attitudes of adolescents and children, especially those living in areas of high conflict or identifying as a member of a group in conflict

-- The influence of culture, context, and identity on evaluations of intergroup relations
+- The influence of culture, context, and identity on evaluations of intergroup relations and systemic inequity

 - Immigration and the changing conceptions of self and other identity and their role in intergroup dynamics